 In addition to talking to them because they do hear us, it’s showing them with our behavior.
 So, if I’m not kind to my husband, it doesn’t matter how much I talk about kindness because they’re watching me be unkind.

 It’s hard to work in kindness because sometimes [we’re] unkind.

 Sometimes I snap at my kids or I yell at them, or I’m short with my friend or I have to apologize to a colleague.

 So, again the happiness piece: it’s not about holding ourselves to perfection.
 It’s about continuing to try and get better, acknowledging mistakes and asking for forgiveness.

-Does The Foundation have possible programs just for women of color and LGBT groups?
+A: Does The Foundation have possible programs just for women of color and LGBT groups?

 For asienne’s interview with Miami Heat’s Brittany Lue-Choy click HERE!

 For more information and if you’d like to participate, please click here.

 BONUS: if you tag @asienne.mag as well, you’ll get a chance to be reposted on the insta page!